 Offering another peek into this life, Ellen Silverman has been photographing Cuban kitchens.
 NPR describes how they capture, among other things, the “grand, but crumbling” architecture,” mismatched kitchenware, and vintage appliances:

-See many more photographs by Ellen Silverman (of Cuban kitchens and more) at her webpage.Lisa Wade is a professor of sociology at Occidental College.
+See the photographs of Cuban kitchens and more at her webpage.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.